sathomas/jsDataV.is/src/text/ch8/05-routes.md

     },
 ```

 As you can see, the code is almost the same as the summary method, except we're only showing a single run instead of the whole collection.
-We create a new Run model, set its `id` to the value in the URL, fetch the model from the server, create a Details view, and render that view on the page.
+We create a new Run model, set its `id` to the value in the <span class="smcp">URL</span>, fetch the model from the server, create a Details view, and render that view on the page.

-The router lets users go straight to an individual run by using the appropriate URL.
-A URL of `http://greatrunningapp.com/runs/2126456911`, for example, will fetch and display the details for the run that has an `activityId` equal `2126456911`.
+The router lets users go straight to an individual run by using the appropriate <span class="smcp">URL</span>.
+A <span class="smcp">URL</span> of `http://greatrunningapp.com/runs/2126456911`, for example, will fetch and display the details for the run that has an `activityId` equal `2126456911`.
 Notice that the router doesn't have to worry about what specific attribute defines the model's unique identifier.
 It uses the generic `id` property.
 Only the model itself needs to know the actual property name that the server uses.

-With the router in place, our single page application can support multiple URLs.
+With the router in place, our single page application can support multiple <span class="smcp">URL</span>s.
 One shows a summary of all runs while others show the details of a specific run.
-Because the URLs are distinct, our users can treat them just like different web pages.
+Because the <span class="smcp">URL</span>s are distinct, our users can treat them just like different web pages.
 They can bookmark them; they can email them, or they can share them on social networks.
-And whenever they or their friends return to a URL, it will show the same contents as before.
+And whenever they or their friends return to a <span class="smcp">URL</span>, it will show the same contents as before.
 That's exactly how users expect the web to behave.

 There is another behavior that users expect, though, that we haven't yet supported.
 Users expect to use their browser's back and forward buttons to navigate through their browsing histories.
 Fortunately, Backbone.js has a utility that takes care of that functionality.
 It's the _history_ feature, and we can enable it during the app Router's initialization.